Eating red meat every day? It’s time to make some changes to your diet!

-To be completely honest, I love the taste of a perfect mid-rare rib eye steak.
-But after reading up on the damage that the beef industry causes the world — and learning more and more about how it affects the human body — I’ve made the decision to give up red meat.
+But after reading up on the damage that the beef industry causes the world — and learning more and more about how it affects the human body — I’ve decided to give up red meat.

-- You’ll feel less bloated, less inflamed, and your cholesterol will drop.
+- You’ll feel less bloated, and less inflamed, and your cholesterol will drop.

 - Your body will have a better pH balance because red meat is an acid-forming food.